After choosing a spice

 Center -- Drag the handle or enter X and Y coordinates to move the effect.

-Rotate -- Rotate the effect.
+Rotate the effect.

 Original versus reversed effect with the Invert button.